 The beauty of reward and recognition is that it doesn’t need to be costly and it can be very positive and beneficial for everyone.

-For this article, we’re going to focus on reward and recognition ideas you can implement quickly and effectively.
+In this article, we’re going to focus on reward and recognition ideas you can implement quickly and effectively!

-6 Reward and Recognition Ideas you should try
+7 reward and recognition ideas you should try

 1. Start by recognising personal bests